 Easy homemade pizza sauce made with 5 ingredients in less than 5 minutes!
 Way more flavorful, inexpensive and delicious than store-bought sauce!

 Homemade pizza sauce is seriously so easy to make and is done in less than 5 minutes!
 Although store-bought may seem a little more convenient, trust me when I say you’ll never go back after making this easy recipe.
 It tastes way more fresh than store-bought and is super inexpensive.
 Plus it’s made with just 5 simple ingredients.

 We love to use it on homemade pizza dough or when making french bread pizzas.
 It’s truly the perfect addition to any pizza and tastes so fresh and delicious.
 It’s also super healthy and is gluten-free, paleo, sugar-free and low carb.
 Yes please!

 The main difference between pizza sauce and spaghetti sauce (also called marinara or pasta sauce) is the cooking method.
 Pizza sauce is typically uncooked and is made with either fresh or canned tomato and spices.
 Because it isn’t cooked prior to going in the oven, it results in a more fresh and strong tomato flavor.

-On the other hand, spaghetti sauce is slowly simmered to create a more rich and deep flavor.
+On the other hand, spaghetti sauce is slowly simmered like homemade bolognese to create a more rich and deep flavor.
 It usually contains a few more spices and may also have a little more texture since many spaghetti sauces aren’t puréed.
 I also like to add ground beef to my spaghetti sauce to make it more hearty.